rmello4d/TheSustainableDeveloper/onewordaftertheother.md

 #One Sound After The Other

+#####Someday someone linked a sound to a meaning.

+By repetition, others reproduced the same sound and meaning.

-When invented, language was a magical tool and our brain was thirsty for it.
+When invented, language was a magical tool and our mind was thirsty for it.

 We went crazy naming everything we could.
 Objects, actions, places, emotions, everything meaningful got baptised.

-Let's dive on how humans may express structured languages.
-To simplify there are 3 ways: through our vocal chords, our brain or by writing.

-In the vocal chords we have the  birthplace of the word.
-Someday someone said for the first time a sound and, purposely linked that sound to a particular meaning.

-By repetition, others reproduced the same sound and meaning.

-To create meaningful sounds appears to be common, other animals are also capable of the same.
+This first step, to create meaningful sounds, appears to be common since other animals are also capable of the same.

 But, for us humans, a magical second step happened: we were able to say the same sound in our brain without using our vocal chords.

 What a great magical trick !

-The concatenation of meaningful sounds in our head created something unique: a continuous flow of images and ideas.
+This concatenation of meaningful sounds in our head created  a continuous flow of images and ideas.

 Let’s call it thinking.